Home Equity Loan Calculator

 Tips & Best Practices

-• Home equity loan interest is tax-deductible only if the funds are used to buy, build, or substantially improve the home securing the loan.
-Using equity for debt consolidation, education, or a vacation eliminates the deductibility under the 2017 Tax Cuts and Jobs Act rules.
+- ✓Interest deductibility rules in the US are stricter since 2017.
+Home equity loan interest is only tax-deductible if the loan proceeds are used to buy, build, or substantially improve the home securing the loan.
+Using equity loan funds for debt consolidation, vehicle purchases, or personal expenses eliminates the deduction.
+Always verify the current IRS rules with a tax professional before assuming deductibility.

 Who Uses This Calculator